Martha Blount: Pope and literary society

-It is not known when Blount and Pope first met.
-Her family and his were in close friendship in 1710, in which year her father and her maternal grandfather died, both on the same day.
-From a story which she told Spence, it may be assumed that Pope and she were in the habit of meeting on easy terms as early as about 1705.
+She and Teresa met Pope via an introduction by their mother's father, Anthony Englefield, in 1707.

-From 1710 to 1715 Blount continued to live at Mapledurham with her widowed mother, her brother, Michael, and her sister, Teresa.
-During this period she and her sister were prominent figures in the fashionable world.
+From 1710 to 1715 she continued to live at Mapledurham with her widowed mother, her brother Michael, and Teresa.
+During this period she and Teresa were prominent figures in the fashionable world.
 In 1712 Pope sent them his 'Rape of the Lock' and his ‘Miscellany’ (Carruthers, p.
 79); in 1713 the sisters were corresponding with James Moore Smythe, author of the comedy The Rival Modes, he as Alexis, Teresa as Zephalinda, and Martha as Parthenissa; in 1714 Pope wrote to Martha from Bath that if she would come she would be the best mermaid in Christendom; in 1715 he had two fans painted for the sisters.
 John Gay called them "two lovely sisters" (Gay to Pope, Welcome from Greece), Pope spoke of their "endless smiles" (Epistle to Jervas, line 61) and of Martha's "resistless charms" (his Epistle to her with Voiture's works, line 59).
 In their portraits, still at Mapledurham, where they appear arm in arm, they both look very charming.

-If Martha's brother had died unmarried, Mapledurham would have become her property.
-However, in 1715, Michael Blount married Mary Agnes, eldest daughter and coheiress of Sir Henry Joseph Tichborne, 4th Baronet, so Martha with her mother and sister thenceforth had a country residence at Petersham, costing £20 a year, and a town house, at one time in Bolton Street, at another in Welbeck Street (Pope to Caryll, 6 May 1733).
+If Michael had died unmarried, Mapledurham would have become her property.
+However, in 1715, he married Mary Agnes, eldest daughter and coheiress of Sir Henry Joseph Tichborne, 4th Baronet, so Martha with her mother and sister thenceforth had a country residence at Petersham, costing £20 a year, and a town house, at one time in Bolton Street, at another in Welbeck Street (Pope to Caryll, 6 May 1733).
 The change in her fortunes called out Pope's warm pity.
 He had reason, too, to think that her mother, sister, and brother treated her unkindly; and though at first he was the friend of both sisters, having even settled 40l. a year on Teresa in 1717 for six years (Carruthers, p.
 75), he quarrelled with the latter lady before long, and showed so much preference and partisanship for Martha, that it was the cause of rumours which seriously affected her honour.
 His ‘Birthday Poem’ to her in 1723 strengthened these rumours; his letters, however, vehemently declared them to be false (to Caryll, Christmas Day, 1725, &c.), and he attributed the scandal to Teresa.
-Pope, indeed, advised Martha to leave her mother and sister altogether when this calumny was abroad, but she refused the advice.
+Pope, indeed, advised Martha to leave her mother and Teresa altogether when this calumny was abroad, but she refused the advice.